If you use a personal vehicle to do your job, but your employer doesn’t reimburse your expenses, the mileage and travel

 If you’re in the reserves and want to take this deduction, you will need to have expenses for travel that’s more than 100 miles from your home.
 Then you will need to fill out Form 2106 and Schedule 1.
 You do not need to itemize your deductions.

 Qualified performing artists can deduct mileage and other business expenses by completing Form 2106 and Schedule 1.
 You do not need to itemize.
 You may be a qualified performing artist if you meet the following:

 Government officials can qualify to deduct mileage if they’re employed by a state or political subdivision of a state (e.g. a city) at least partially on a fee basis.
 You will need to fill out Form 2106 and Schedule 1.

-Disabled workers with impairment-related expenses at work must itemize, using Schedule A, to deduct expenses.
+Workers with disabilities who had impairment-related expenses at work must itemize, using Schedule A, to deduct expenses.

 Self-employed workers can deduct miles they drive in their personal cars for business.
 You cannot deduct the cost of driving into a regular office, but otherwise it doesn’t matter if your going to meet a client or buy work supplies.
 You will need to claim your business miles as expenses in Part II of Schedule C.